 On the web, advertisers have cookies.
 This enables advertisers to get notified when a user has taken action like clicking on their ad or installing their app.

 On iPhones, advertisers have IDFA.
-IDFA is a unique ID that conveys information about a person’s online behaviour, app usage, and device features.
+IDFA is a unique ID that conveys information about a person’s online behavior, app usage, and device features.
 IDFA does things similar to cookies: it tracks numerous user attributes to optimize ad targeting and reflects whether a specific ad is effective.
 A bit later, we’ll see exactly what it does.

 IDFA was introduced by Apple back in 2012, and Google came up with a similar solution for Android the following year.
 IDFA usage is a subject of user choice: it can be reset in settings, and it can also be eradicated if the user turns on the Limit Ad Tracking toggle in Settings.
 In the latter case, IDFA turns into a string of zeros, therefore losing any marketing relevance.